Resource 1: What successful readers and writers need to know

 The written code

 Pupils need to understand how the letters on the page represent particular sounds and how they combine to communicate meaning in the form of words.
 This is why it is important for teachers to give some attention to ‘phonics’ – the letters that represent particular sounds – when working with beginner readers.
-To take an example from English, you could use a picture of a dog, with the separate letters d o g and then the word dog underneath it.
+To take an example from English, as a teacher you could use a picture of a dog, with the separate letters d o g and then the word dog underneath it.
 First ask pupils what they see in the picture (a dog), then point to each letter and pronounce it; then pronounce the whole word.
 Then check pupils’ understanding by pointing to the separate letters and asking them to make each sound.
 Next, ask them to tell you other words beginning with the d sound.
 Also give them some examples of your own.

 The rules of writing